 Meeting other people with glaucoma is a great way of sharing information and experiences.
 Support groups are also attended by health care professionals, so you’ll have an opportunity to speak with them in a relaxed atmosphere and ask the questions that matter most to you.
 Every group is different, but many also have guest speakers, run social events and arrange fundraising activities.

 Please be aware that due to current COVID-19 restrictions, our face-to-face meetings have been postponed.
-We’re now running monthly Digital Support Group sessions via Zoom.
-Leading medical professionals will offer their expertise, giving you the best advice to help treat your glaucoma.
+We’re now running regular Digital Glaucoma Support Group sessions via Zoom.
+A wide range of speakers, including eye care professionals and people with glaucoma, will offer their expertise, giving you the best advice to help you live well with glaucoma and understand the disease.
 You will also have the opportunity to ask them any questions you might have.
 Scroll down to find out more about our upcoming sessions.

 Our digital glaucoma support groups provide a source of information, advice and support.
 We organised a series of support groups on a range of topics throughout lockdown.
 You can watch the recording of these sessions below.

 Our digital support groups are brand new.
 We would be very interested to hear your feedback and ideas for future sessions.